-FNB Branch Code 250 655 is a bank identifier used by customers for internet banking transactions.
+FNB Branch Code 250 655 is a universal code for eft payments and telephonic banking transactions.

 FNB Branch Code - Use of Universal Branch Code

 FNB has thousands of branches all over South Africa and abroad.
 Branch names and codes are not easy to remember because there might be more than one branch in a town.

 But there's a better solution for clients.

 You can use the FNB universal branch code system.
 The system allows the use of a 6-digit single code for all the branches in South Africa.

 Here's the FNB universal branch code: 250 655

 Use the code for internet banking services such as making payment to other FNB recipients and international payments.

 This will save you a lot of time and stress.

 What about the use of specific branch codes?